-- Understand their role in School Swimming. - Work in partnership with the Teacher in Charge of School Swimming and Water Safety and other school staff accompanying children swimming. - Ensure a suitable and sufficient risk assessment is undertaken for each group involved in swimming activities. - Be aware of the additional needs and medical conditions of the children in their class, risk assessing these within the context of the swimming environment. - Ensure the safe conduct of the class whilst the children are in the water and on the poolside. - Enable children to have fun in and near water. - Prepare, plan and teach high quality School Swimming and Water Safety lessons in partnership with the school appropriate to the pupils' age and ability showing good understanding of National Curriculum requirements. - Ensure appropriate numbers of fully qualified lifeguards are on poolside. - Understand their role and responsibility in the case of an emergency (understand the pool's NOP and EAP.
+- Understand their role in School Swimming. - Work in partnership with the Teacher in Charge of School Swimming and Water Safety and other school staff accompanying children swimming. - Ensure a suitable and sufficient risk assessment is undertaken for each group involved in swimming activities. - Be aware of the additional needs and medical conditions of the children in their class, risk assessing these within the context of the swimming environment. - Ensure the safe conduct of the class whilst the children are in the water and on the poolside. - Enable children to have fun in and near water. - Prepare, plan and teach high quality School Swimming and Water Safety lessons in partnership with the school appropriate to the pupils' age and ability - showing good understanding of National Curriculum requirements. - Ensure appropriate numbers of staff are up to date with their 'Reach and Rescue' training and therefore know what to do in an emergency situation. - Ensure that School Swimming Staff know where to find rescue equipment and where the emergency alarms are located. - Be able to organise a number of other staff (pool staff or School Swimming staff) so that

-- Be able to organise a number of other staff (pool staff or School Swimming staff) so that the teaching groups are a 'best fit' for the standards and ability stages of the students. - If in a leisure centre, liaise with the lifeguards and pool centre staff concerning the School Swimming session.
+- the teaching groups are a 'best fit' for the standards and ability stages of the students. - If in a leisure centre, liaise with the pool centre staff concerning the School Swimming session.